-2. Spatial systems and organisation principles.
-Cell adhesion, protein patterns and diffusion driven instability.
+1. Spatial systems and organisation principles.
+Cell adhesion, protein (Turing) patterns and diffusion driven instability.

-3. Molecule diffusion and search times.
-Diffusion along DNA (1D), in membranes (2D).
-Molecule tracking.
+2. Molecule diffusion and search times.
+Diffusion along DNA (1D), in membranes (2D) and in 3D.

 How cells manage to do seeming intelligent things and respond appropriately to stimulus has generated scientific and philosophical debate for centuries given that they are just a ‘bag’ of chemicals.
 This course will attempt to offer some answers using state-of-the-art mathematical/physics models of fundamental cell behaviour from both bacteria and mammals.
-A number of key models have emerged over the last decade dealing with spatial-temporal dynamics in cells, in particular cell movement, but also in developing crucial understanding of the basic architecture governing dynamic processes such as division.
-We will also explore a number of biological phenomena to illustrate fundamental biological principles and mechanisms, including for example molecular polymerisation to perform work.
+A number of key models have emerged over the last decade dealing with spatial-temporal dynamics in cells, in particular cell movement, but also in developing crucial understanding of the basic cellular architecture governing dynamic processes.
+We will thus explore a number of biological phenomena to illustrate fundamental biological principles and mechanisms, including for example molecular polymerisation to perform work.
 This course will take a mathematical modelling viewpoint, developing both modelling techniques but also essentials of model analysis.
-We will draw on a large body of mathematical areas; including dynamical systems approaches (20%), probabilistic modelling (60%) and mechanics (20%); indicated percentages are approximate and may vary from year to year.
-Note that just because we are applying mathematics to biology (and biological is in the title), it does not imply the models, or the mathematics, will be simple.
-The models can very quickly become very complex and we will draw on a wide variety of techniques to best address the issues.
+We will draw on a large body of mathematical areas from both deterministic- dynamical systems methods (20%), (continuum) mechanics (20%), and probabilistic arenas - Fokker Planck equations, diffusions (60%); indicated percentages are approximate and may vary from year to year.
+We will thus draw on a wide variety of techniques to best address the issues, techniques that will be covered in the course.

 By the end of the module the student should be able to: